Sync - Revamp of a project management dashboard experience for Colliers

 Context.

 Sync is a project management software built for desktop and tablet use, tailored specifically for the A/E/C (Architecture, Engineering, and Construction) industry.
-It streamlines cross-functional collaboration among on-site workers, project managers, clients, interior designers, and civil engineers by enabling real-time site updates, organizing project documentation, automating daily reports, and more.
+It streamlines cross-functional collaboration among 7+ teams (on-site workers, project managers, clients, interior designers, and civil engineers) by enabling real-time site updates, organizing project documentation, automating daily reports, and more.

 METHODS